oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 <aside><p>“What's in a name?
 That which we call a rose by any other name would smell as sweet.”<em> ― William Shakespeare, Romeo and Juliet</em></p></aside>
 <p>We, of course, can generate our own theophorics, non-denominational and otherwise, for our zealots and clerics.
 Beloved of, bestowed by, blessed by, blessing from, is the spirit of, beloved of, eternal dweller of %deity% splendour of, %deity% faithful to, guided by, handmaid of, protected by, provided by,  warrior of, etc. </p>
 {% include figure.liquid loading="eager" path="assets/img/blog_images/ZotePrecept32.png" class="img-fluid rounded z-depth-1" %}
-*Precept Thirty-Two: 'Names Have Power'.<br>Names have power, and so to name something is to grant it power.
+<center><sup>Precept Thirty-Two: 'Names Have Power'.<br>Names have power, and so to name something is to grant it power.
 I myself named my nail 'Life Ender'.
 Do not steal the name I came up with!
-Invent your own!* - Zote the Mighty (Hollow Knight, 2017)
+Invent your own! - Zote the Mighty (Hollow Knight, 2017)</sup></center>

 ### Code Experiments